The Latest News On The API Economy

 Searching: No Search Term , Filtered By Category: "Mobile", Category: "Social", Category: "Search", Category: "Reference", Category: "eCommerce"

-Eighteen APIs have been added to the ProgrammableWeb directory in categories including Insurance, Calendars, and Search.
-Highlights include the Google Search Indexing API and the BabbleLabs Clear Cloud API for speech and audio enhancement.
-Here's a rundown of the latest additions.
+Ten more APIs have been added to the ProgrammableWeb directory in categories including eCommerce, Auto, and Marketing.
+Highlights include the Sonos API for home sound automation and the Arcentry API for architectural diagram creation.
+Here's a look at what is new for developers.